Cybertas/WriteUps/Easy/Windows/Access/writeup.md

                                       O?j)?H???
                                                )??[?    ??1SPS??XF?L8C???&?m?e*S-1-5-21-953262931-566350628-63446256-500
 ```
- - the program thats executed is runas
+ - the program executed is runas

 Q9: What Windows command, when given the /list option, will print information about the stored credentials available to the current user?
- - the Windows command will print stored creds given /list flag is `cmdkeys` - read more on this check out `Windows Privilege Escalation -> Further Credential Theft` module from HTB Academy, goes in depth on this topic
+ - the Windows command will print stored creds given `/list` flag is `cmdkeys` - read more on this check out `Windows Privilege Escalation -> Further Credential Theft` module from HTB Academy, goes in depth on this topic

 Q10: What option can be given to the runas Windows command to have it use the saved credentials and run as that user?
 Include the leading /.
 - flag `/savecred` will use the saved cred instead of user input